Sparksbox

 Does schema markup actually help you get cited?

 This is where the industry is overselling.
-Only 1.8% of sources cited in AI Overviews use FAQPage schema.
-Reddit is one of the most-cited domains in AIO results and uses zero Schema.org markup.
-Zero.
+Only a sliver of the sources cited in AI Overviews lean on FAQPage schema, and Reddit, one of the most-cited domains in AI results, uses almost no Schema.org markup at all.

 Schema helps Google understand your content structure.
-That's real.
-Pages with 3 or more schema types and a clean H1-H3 hierarchy show 2.8x higher citation rates than pages without them.
-But schema isn't the magic switch that agencies are selling it as.
+That's real, and clean, well-structured pages with sensible schema and a tidy H1-H3 hierarchy do get pulled into AI answers more often.
+But schema isn't the magic switch agencies are selling it as.

 Here's the more interesting finding: JavaScript-injected schema is completely invisible to GPTBot, ClaudeBot, and PerplexityBot.
 Those crawlers don't execute JavaScript.
 If your schema is only rendered client-side (common with React apps and some WordPress plugins), it doesn't exist as far as AI systems are concerned.